zivid/zivid-python-samples/README.md

     - [capture_with_settings_from_yml] - Capture images and point
       clouds, with and without color, from the Zivid camera with settings from YML file.
+    - [connect] - Connect to a Zivid camera using the different available methods.
+    - [create_file_camera_from_zdf_with_diagnostics] - Capture a frame
+      with diagnostics enabled and create a file camera from it.
   - **advanced**
     - [capture_2d_and_3d] - Capture 2D and 3D with the Zivid camera.
     - [capture_and_print_normals] - Capture Zivid point clouds, compute